 Braking With Old Ideas (1975)

 It is a 1975 Chinese movie directed by Li Wenhua.
-As a result of the political turmoil that occurred, the movie’s story was written to precise standards to ensure mass viewing.
+As an inevitable result of the political turmoil that occurred,the movie’s story was written to precise standards to ensure mass viewing.
 The movie draws its motivation from the problems for education in China at the time, such as that there was too much research and insufficient social technique.

 One and Eight (1983)